cms-ml/documentation/content/inference/particlenet.md

             return torch.nn.CrossEntropyLoss()
         ```

-    Below show the full structure of the MLP network printed by PyTorch.
+    Below shows the full structure of the MLP network printed by PyTorch.
 You will see it in the `Weaver` output during the training.

     ??? hint "The full-scale structure of the MLP network"
         ```